-\section{The Shock Polar for Steady Potential Flow}
+\chapter{The Shock Polar for Steady Potential Flow}

-According to \cite{CF}, for any given uniform supersonic state $(\irho, (\iu,0))$, a shock polar curve for the two-dimensional steady full Euler system should exist and be convex.
+According to \cite{CF}, for any given uniform supersonic state, a shock polar curve for the two-dimensional steady full Euler system exist and is convex.
 In this appendix, we show the same for the potential flow.
-The convexity of the shock polar curve yields Lemma \ref{lemma2-appendix}, which is the key ingredient to prove the existence of admissible solutions in the sense of Definition \ref{def-regular-sol-op} for $(\iu, u_0)\in \mathfrak{P}_{\rm weak}$ with $u_0\le u_{\rm s}^{(\irho, \iu)}$, and the non-existence of admissible solutions for $(\iu, u_0)\in \mathfrak{P}_{\rm strong}$.
-The existence of convex shock polar curves for potential flow is proved by combining results from \cite{EL3, K}.
+The convexity of the shock polar curve leads to Lemma \ref{lemma2-appendix}, which is the key ingredient for proving the existence of admissible solutions in the sense of Definition \ref{def-regular-sol-op} for $(\iu, u_0)\in \mathfrak{P}_{\rm weak}$ with $u_0\le u_{\rm s}^{(\irho, \iu)}$, and the non-existence of admissible solutions for $(\iu, u_0)\in \mathfrak{P}_{\rm strong}$.
+The existence of convex shock polar curves for potential flow is proved by combining the results from \cite{EL3, K}.

-The two-dimensional steady potential flow for ideal polytropic gas is governed by the following equations:
+The two-dimensional steady potential flow for an ideal polytropic gas is governed by the equations:

 for a constant $B_0>0$, where $i(\rho)$ is given by